Skip to content

 #The Modular GEMINI.md: Building Your Constitution

-Here is my actual GEMINI.md file:
+Here's my actual GEMINI.md file:

 # GLOBAL AGENT CONSTITUTION (GEMINI.MD)